-Executive sessions of non-employee Directors are held before or during each regularly scheduled meeting of our Board and at other times as necessary and are led by our Chairman, Mr. Watts.
+Executive sessions of non-employee Directors are held before or during each regularly scheduled meeting of our Board and at other times as necessary and are led by our Chairman.
 At these executive sessions, the non-employee Directors review, among other things, the criteria upon which the performance of the CEO and other senior officers is evaluated, the performance of the CEO against such criteria, and the compensation of the CEO and other senior officers.
-These executive sessions also include meetings between members of the Audit Committee and the Company's independent registered public accounting firm.
-Additional meetings are held from time to time with the CEO to discuss relevant subjects.
-The Board's policy is to hold executive sessions without the presence of management, including the CEO
+Executive sessions during Audit Committee meetings also include meetings between members of the Audit Committee and the Company's independent registered public accounting firm.
+After some executive sessions, additional meetings are held from time to time with the CEO to discuss relevant subjects.
+The Board's policy is to hold executive sessions without the presence of management, including the CEO.